ATosacik/void-text-extractor/README.md

 - Extracts text from **images, PDFs, documents, emails, ebooks, and archives**.
 - Lightweight and easy to use — runs in any modern browser.
 - Works offline, fully self-contained, fast, and private.

 ---

+## Highlights

+- Custom **interactive title** and dark-themed design.
+- **Hidden credit** element revealed only via keyboard navigation.
+- Fully **polished and tested** across all supported formats.
+- Project went through **multiple design and functionality iterations** to reach the final version.
+- **AI-assisted development** helped prototype and refine features efficiently.

+---

+## Development Journey

+I designed, developed, and refined VoidTextExtractor over a month, testing multiple approaches, integrating libraries, and ensuring smooth functionality.
+Every detail — from theme and layout to hidden easter eggs and final polish — was crafted by me to create a seamless, user-friendly experience.

+---